Let’s start with the obvious answer: YES!

 Do you compartmentalize your life and keep your art away from other parts of your day?

-For example, your business is over there, your art is …. over there… secret hobbies and Hail Merry cravings in that box and health?
+For example, your business is over there, your art is …. over there… secret hobbies and Hail Merry cravings in that box over there… and health?
 Well, your health gets a look once in a while when you pause to breathe or worse – are forced to pay attention.

 Your art practice has a rhythm and your life has a rhythm too.